 Dried cherries should not be fed to beardies, as they are more concentrated in sugar and are tougher to chew.
 They are actually one of the worst forms of cherries that you can give your dragon, which is a big deal considering that cherries aren’t that great, anyway.

 Canned cherries may or may not be okay.
 Some canned cherries contain added preservatives and ingredients, and these can be dangerous for bearded dragons.
 The ones that are canned in water and do not have any extra ingredients are better.
 In this situation, you’ll want to read the label to figure out whether the cherries are safe for your pet.

 Frozen cherries are usually fine, as long as they don’t have any added ingredients.
 It is essential to read the ingredient list, though, as some do have added ingredients and preservatives.
 You want simple, plain cherries.

-You should be very careful with portion sizes, as we have discussed.
-Whether or not your bearded dragon can handle a whole cherry depends on the size of your dragon as well as the size of the cherry.
-Most adult beardies will be able to handle at least one whole cherry but remain on the safe side if you are unsure.
-Smaller dragons should be given less.
+When it comes to cherries and beardies, you should be careful with portion sizes.
+Whether your bearded dragon can handle a whole cherry depends on the size of your dragon and the size of the cherry.
+Most adult beardies will be able to handle at least one whole cherry, but you should remain on the safe side if you are unsure.
+Small dragons should be given less.

-You shouldn’t just hand the cherry to your bearded dragon, though.
+Don’t just hand the cherry to your bearded dragon, though.
 Their round size can make them difficult to eat and may cause the dragon to choke.
 While most dragons will attempt to chew up the cherry, some will try to swallow it whole.
-For this reason, you should generally avoid feeding your dragon whole cherries.
-Instead, cut the cherries into fourths and offer them that way.
+For this reason, you should generally avoid feeding whole cherries to your dragon.
+Instead, cut one cherry into fourths and offer it that way.